Klaudit/StringBean/README.md

         Hello World!
     </div>

+### Pre-Set Colour Classes
+You can easily and consistently colour speciality/focus elements with standardised colours using selectors from the below table.

+    NOTE: HEX has been deprecated - now RGBa standardised - docs need to be updated.

+Pre-Set colour table:

+    CLASS           COLOUR      HEX CODE
+    normal          Black       000000
+    inactive        Grey        9d9d9d
+    information     Blue        1a75ae
+    success         Green       5eae45
+    alert           Red         d93f3f
+    regal           Purple      774a79

 ### Tables, Rows, and Cells
 Using .table, .row, and .cell you can create a responsive spreadsheet-style table for tabulated content.
 If you use the status classes (alert, infomration, regal, etc) with the first three cells then you can create a header for the table.